Islam in the United States: Religiosity

 Pew surveys conducted in 2014, 2017, and 2019 continued this trend showing Americans had the least favorable views toward Muslims and Atheists.

 A 2011 Gallup poll found that 56% of Protestants, 63% of Catholics, and 70% of Jews believed that American Muslims had no sympathy for Al Qaeda.
 A 2015 Brookings poll found that 14% Americans believe most Muslims support ISIS and another 44% believe Muslims partially support ISIS.
 Political party also plays a role in whether Americans believe Islam encourages violence.
 Over the years, Republicans have become more likely to state they believe Islam encourages violence more than other religions, while Democrats are more likely to say it does not.

 A 2016 poll found that on average; Americans believed that 17% of the US population was Muslim and that this number would rise to 23% by 2020.

 A 2018 poll by The Institute for Social Policy and Understanding found that 86% of Americans report wanting to, “live in a country where no one is targeted for their religious identity.”
 95% of American Jews and 78% of white Evangelicals agreed.
 The study also found that 66% of Americans agree that “the negative things politicians say regarding Muslims is harmful to our country.”
 Breaking down the results by faith community, 78% of Muslims and non-affiliated Americans agreed, contrasted with only 45% of white Evangelicals.
 Most Americans oppose banning the building of mosques (79%), the surveillance of U.S. mosques (63%), and a ‘Muslim Ban’ (~63%).
 Most Americans also take issue with the collective blaming of Muslims for the acts of individuals, and 69% of those surveyed believe Muslims are no more responsible for violence carried out by a Muslim than anyone else.
 ISPU writes that, “Though at a lower rate, the majority of Americans (55%) say that most Muslims living in the United States are committed to the well-being of America.”

 According to a research by the New America foundation and the American Muslim Initiative found in 2018, 56 percent of Americans believed Islam was compatible with American values and 42 percent said it was not.
-About 60 percent believed US Muslims were as patriotic as others, while 38 percent they were not.The study also found that a big majority of Americans - 74 percent - accepted there was "a lot" of bigotry against Muslims existed.
-Researchers also found that Republicans were more likely to hold negative perceptions of Muslims with 71 percent.
+About 60 percent believed US Muslims were as patriotic as others, while 38 percent they were not.
+The study found that a big majority of Americans - 74 percent - accepted there was "a lot" of bigotry against Muslims.
+Researchers found that Republicans were more likely to hold negative perceptions of Muslims with 71 percent.

 A 2021 Pew study found that 78% of Americans believe Muslims face discrimination, which was a higher percentage than for other religions.